hmrc/aws-ecs-kinesis-log-forwarder/README.md

 Docker image, please refer to the [source](https://www.elastic.co/guide/en/logstash/current/docker-config.html) documentation.

+It is rebuilt regularly [triggered by this job](https://jenkins.tools.management.tax.service.gov.uk/job/docker/job/multibranch-triggers/job/rebuild-cron/) with the latest minor versions of the Python and Logstash dependencies.

 ## Configuring the Logstash Process

 It is possible to configure the Logstash process in a number of ways, however, for consistency it is advisable to use a